-The members of the Nominating and Corporate Governance Committee are Mr. Murin (Chairman), Mr. Kislak and Mr. Salcetti.
-By virtue of his position of chairman, Mr. Murin will also serve as the lead outside director.
-Our Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" within the meaning of the applicable standards of the NYSE.
+The current members of the Nominating and Corporate Governance Committee are Mr. Murin (Chairman), Mr. Kislak and Mr. Salcetti.
+If Ms. Lowrie is elected at the Annual Meeting she is expected to become a member of the Nominating and Corporate Governance Committee upon her election.
+By virtue of his position of chairman, Mr. Murin also serves as the lead outside director.
+Our Board has determined that each current and prospective member of the Nominating and Corporate Governance Committee is "independent" within the meaning of the applicable standards of the NYSE.

-The Nominating and Corporate Governance Committee did not meet in 2013.
+The Nominating and Corporate Governance Committee held five meetings in 2014.
 The primary purpose of the Nominating and Corporate Governance Committee is to assist our Board by: (i) identifying individuals qualified to become members of our Board, consistent with any guidelines and criteria approved by our Board; (ii) considering and recommending director nominees for our Board to select in connection with each annual meeting of stockholders; (iii) considering and recommending nominees for election to fill any vacancies on our Board and to address related matters; (iv) developing and recommending to our Board corporate governance guidelines applicable to us; (v) overseeing an annual evaluation of our Board's and management's performance; and (vi) providing counsel to our Board with respect to the organization, function and composition of our Board and its committees.